Lee20171010/symbol-window/README.md

 This extension relies on VS Code's built-in symbol providers.
 You must have a language extension installed for the files you are editing (e.g., C/C++ extension for `.c/.cpp` files, TypeScript extension for `.ts` files).

+**Note on Large Projects:**
+If you open a large workspace, the extension may show a "Waiting for symbol provider..." status initially.
+This is normal and indicates that the language server (e.g., C/C++ IntelliSense) is still indexing your files.
+The view will automatically unlock once the provider is ready.

 ## Known Issues

 - **Sync Selection**: Currently, clicking a symbol in the editor does not automatically highlight it in the Symbol Window list (Planned feature).